-- Deep knowledge of subject-matter literature: Domain expertise (mastery of theories and findings) is critical to investigators' ability to identify important scientific questions and articulate a compelling, theoretically derived and framed rationale for the project. - Multidisciplinary perspectives: Theories, methodologies, analytical techniques, and findings that can have a catalytic effect when explored in the context of multiple fields.
-Moreover, interdisciplinary endeavors also increase the human capacity of the nation to address problems, broadening the range and diversity of scholars working toward their solution (Porter & Rafols, 2009).

-Skill operationalizing research questions and articulating theories of change: Investigators should be able to operationalize the conceptual framework that organizes the responses to the research questions before collecting data, i.e., defining variables into measurable factors.

-- Expertise in study design, research methods, and data analysis techniques and familiarity with advances in computational, quantitative, qualitative and evaluative research methodologies.
+- Deep knowledge of subject-matter literature: Domain expertise (mastery of theories and findings) is critical to investigators' ability to identify important scientific questions and articulate a compelling, theoretically derived and framed rationale for the project.
+Multidisciplinary perspectives: Theories, methodologies, analytical techniques, and findings that can have a catalytic effect when explored in the - Multidisciplinary perspectives: Theories, methodologies, analytical techniques, and findings that can have a catalytic effect when explored in the context of multiple fields.
+Moreover, interdisciplinary endeavors also increase the human capacity of the nation to address problems, broadening the range and diversity of scholars working toward their solution (Porter & Rafols, 2009). - Skill operationalizing research questions and articulating theories of change: Investigators should be able to operationalize the conceptual framework that organizes the responses to the research questions before collecting data, i.e., defining variables into measurable factors. - Expertise in study design, research methods, and data analysis techniques and familiarity with advances in computational, quantitative, qualitative and evaluative research methodologies.
 Expertise in these areas is essential in arguing the feasibility and appropriateness of the proposed research to generate sufficiently robust evidence on the topic(s) of interest and in executing the study as planned.
-Depending upon the nature of the research proposed, experience may be required identifying appropriate measures, devising appropriate sampling strategies, developing and establishing the psychometric properties of research instruments, and aligning analytic methods with the study design. - Research that advances educational innovation: Investigators should be able to incorporate new methods and techniques in their research that will improve education quality.
+Depending upon the nature of the research proposed, experience may be required identifying appropriate measures, devising appropriate sampling strategies, developing and establishing the psychometric properties of research instruments, and aligning analytic methods with the study design. - Expertise that could advance educational innovation: Investigators should be able to incorporate new methods and techniques in their research that will improve education quality.
 For example, they may consider how artificial intelligence tools or large data sets could be used or mined to enhance traditional teaching and learning methods.
-Areas where this research may be applicable could include intelligent tutoring systems, personalized learning, computer-adapted assessments, or in automating of teaching tasks. - Skill synthesizing study findings through meta-analysis, meta-synthesis, and other systematic review methodologies. - Experience collecting, managing, documenting, and archiving data (e.g., to facilitate replication and reproducibility studies1 and secondary analyses). - Experience building teams, establishing partnerships, leading collaborations, and mentoring junior collaborators. - Research administration, including experience managing potentially complex multi-year projects and financial management.
+Areas where this research may be applicable could include intelligent tutoring systems, personalized learning, computer-adapted assessments, or in automating of teaching tasks.

+- Skill synthesizing study findings through meta-analysis, meta-synthesis, and other systematic review methodologies. - Experience collecting, managing, documenting, and archiving data (e.g., to facilitate replication and reproducibility studies[2] and secondary analyses). - Experience building teams, establishing partnerships, leading collaborations, and mentoring junior collaborators.